LaCale London

-Early years
+Early life

 LaCale London was born on August 5, 1997, in Peoria, Illinois.
 He attended Peoria High School there, earning all-conference and defensive player of the year honors.
 After graduating, London spent one year at Iowa Central Community College, playing in six games as a freshman and recording 32 tackles.
 He also made six quarterback sacks.

 College career

 London later transferred to Western Illinois University, playing in all eleven games in 2018.
 He recorded 23 tackles and 3.5 sacks, earning him a place on the Missouri Valley Football Conference (MVCF) All-Newcomer team.
 As a senior in 2019, London started all twelve games and tied for second in the MVCF with three forced fumbles.
 He totaled 45 tackles, earning him second-team All-MVCF honors by Phil Steele.